 - A project is dependent upon fundraising to generate cost share, but it might not be complete by the time the application is submitted.
-What will the institution do if the money is unavailable by the time the project starts? - A project may be structured around university interns, who will be selected and trained according to well thoughtout processes.
+What will the institution do if the money is unavailable by the time the project starts? - A project may be structured around university interns, who will be selected and trained according to well thought-out processes.
 What will happen if one or more interns drops out?
-What's the plan for replacing them midproject? - A project involving rehousing collections into new museum-quality collections storage furniture might run into delays in preparing the space or in the delivery of the cabinets.
-What happens to the collection items then?
-How will the institution ensure that they remain safe and secure? - A project depends on your community partners to achieve success, but one partner drops out mid-project.
+What's the plan for replacing them mid-project? - A project depends on your community partners to achieve success, but one partner drops out midproject.
 What do you do now?